 West Covina Shoplifting & Petty Theft Lawyers

-If you have been arrested or cited with petty theft or shoplifting charges, you likely have many questions ranging from the impact a theft-related conviction could have on your career or whether you are looking at jail time if you are convicted.
-These are normal questions most people have when facing a theft charge.
+If you have been arrested or cited with petty theft or shoplifting charges, you likely have many questions ranging from the impact a theft-related conviction could have on your career or whether you are looking at a jail sentence if you are convicted.
+These are normal questions most people have when facing a retail theft charge.
 Although searching for answers online can provide you with some general insight, you need to consult with a qualified theft defense lawyer with experience defending theft charges in West Covina Court in order to get the answers you are seeking.
-Former LA county senior prosecutors Paul Takakjian and Stephen Sitkoff have collectively practiced criminal defense law for over 60 plus years with particular expertise in defending all forms of theft related crimes in West Covina Court, such as:
+Former LA county senior prosecutors Paul Takakjian and Stephen Sitkoff have collectively practiced criminal defense law for over 70 plus years with particular expertise in defending all forms of theft-related crimes in West Covina Court, such as:

 - PC 459.5 – Shoplifting